-Michael A. Wilder, a core member of the Firm’s Complex Litigation and Jury Trial Practice Group, regularly advises and represents employers in various areas of employment law before state and federal district courts, state and federal appellate courts, the American Arbitration Association, the Equal Employment Opportunity Commission, and other state agencies responsible for investigating workplace discrimination and harassment.
+Michael A. Wilder, a member of Littler's Board of Directors and a Core Member of the Firm’s Complex Litigation and Jury Trial Practice Group, regularly advises and represents employers in various areas of employment law before state and federal district courts, state and federal appellate courts, the American Arbitration Association, the Equal Employment Opportunity Commission, and other state agencies responsible for investigating workplace discrimination and harassment.
 Michael has specific experience providing litigation defense of claims arising under:

 - Title VII of the Civil Rights Act